krajasekhar015/expense-docker/readme-files/docker-best-practices.md

 **1. Use Official and Lightweight Base Images**

-*** Official Images:** Always start with trusted, official images from Docker Hub for enhanced security.
-For better performance, choose lightweight/minimal-base images like `alpine` instead of larger ones like ubuntu.
+* Official Images: Always start with trusted, official images from Docker Hub for enhanced security.
+* Minimal Base Images: For better performance, choose lightweight/minimal-base images like `alpine` instead of larger ones like ubuntu.
 This helps keep your images smaller and faster.

 **2. Optimize Image Size**